Portland plans to propose the strictest facial recognition ban in the country

 Beyond accuracy, Hardesty is concerned about consent.
 “These private companies never asked for our permission to scan, collect, store, or sell our faces, but that’s what would happen if this technology takes place unchecked,” she says.
 “For example, no one wants their child’s face scanned and sold to the highest bidder without their consent.”

 “The capturing and encoding of our biometric data is going to probably be the new frontier in creating value for companies in terms of AI,” says Mutale Nkonde, a fellow at Harvard University’s Berkman Klein Center for Internet & Society.
-Look no farther than Facebook, which is caught up in a lawsuit that could set the stage for how face-rec bans are enforced across the country.
+Look no further than Facebook, which is caught up in a lawsuit that could set the stage for how face-rec bans are enforced across the country.

 Jo Ann Hardesty